eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 Contra:

 * Bespoken solution more complex than todays approach (thread-safety required, lock-free mechanism needed)
-* In an optimal case IPC channel communication shall only be used for startup
+* In a safety environment the IPC channel communication shall only be used for startup
 * New thread needs to be maintained by user

 ##### Alternative B: Built-in topic based on `InterfacePort`'s